 When you move into a privately rented property, your landlord should ask you to sign a tenancy agreement outlining the terms of your stay.
 A tenancy agreement is a contract between you and your landlord that sets out your rights to live in a rented property.

 A tenancy agreement must include certain information.
 Some important points include:

-- the name of the landlord and the name of the tenant
+- The name of the landlord and the name of the tenant

-- the address of the property to be rented
+- The address of the property to be rented

-- the amount of rent to pay and how your rent can be increased
+- The amount of rent to pay and how your rent can be increased